Login to Complete A Submission or to Access Judging Panel

 When are the student winners announced?

-Winners in all three cities will be announced in June 2017.
+Winners in all five cities will be announced by June 2018.
 Each city will host an awards ceremony to celebrate the winning games!
 More information on the award ceremonies can be found here.

 What types of prizes can I win?